Have you wondered what the difference is between a Roth IRA vs. 401k?

 - There are specific income requirements to be able to invest in a Roth IRA:

-- If you file taxes as a married couple, your joint modified adjusted gross income must be less than $199,000 in 2018.
-Contributions are reduced starting at $189,000.
+- If you file taxes as a married couple, your joint modified adjusted gross income must be less than $198,000 in 2021.
+You cannot contribute once you make over $208,000.

 Advantages of a Roth IRA